tomwalder/php-gds/README.md

 I am certainly more familiar with SQL and relational data models so I think that may end up coming across in the code - rightly so or not!

-Not that it matters too much, I've been trying to decide what sort of Patterns this library contains.
+I've been trying to decide if & what sort of Patterns this library contains.
 [PEAA](http://martinfowler.com/eaaCatalog/index.html).
 What I decided is that I'm not really following DataMapper or Repository to the letter of how they were envisaged.
 Probably it's closest to DataMapper.